anishjayavant/vagrant-provisioners/README.md

 # Development Environment Setup
-This repository offers a collection of Vagrant provisioners designed to automate the setup of diverse development environments.
-With these provisioners, you can effortlessly configure virtual machines with the essential tools and settings for various programming languages and frameworks.

-There are provisioner scripts included in this repository that configure various tools.
-Additionally, the repository provides an example `Vagrantfile` for Rust development and a `start_dev_env` wrapper script to simplify the initialization and provisioning process.

-The goal is to create fully codified, reproducible environments that can be spun up or torn down on demand — eliminating reliance on custom configurations tied to your local machine.
+This repository contains Vagrant provisioners to automate development environment setup.
+It includes scripts for configuring various tools, an example [`Vagrantfile` for Rust development](./rust-dev.Vagrantfile), and a [`start_dev_env`](./start_dev_env.sh) script for easy provisioning.
+The goal is to create reproducible environments that can be spun up or torn down on demand, avoiding reliance on local machine configurations.

 # Provisioners Repository